Young People’s Participation in Youth Work

 Prior knowledge that will help with this topic

-• Experience working or volunteering with young people in any capacity will provide practical context for the theoretical content.
+• Experience of working or volunteering with young people, as this provides practical context for the theoretical content.

 Key Terminology